neo9/ingress-access-operator/README.md

 Compatibility
 -------------

-Tested with kubernetes from version 1.19 to 1.22.
+Tested with kubernetes from version 1.26 to 1.27.
-The istio sidecar generation was tested with istio 1.10 and 1.11.
+The istio sidecar generation was tested with (old) istio 1.10 and 1.11.
 Compatible with ingress classes ALB and nginx.

 Concepts and usage